 So why do some people have high self-images and others don’t?
-The answer is simple: those who feel confident about themselves tend to be more creative than those who don’t.
-They tend to be more driven by their ambition rather than just only beliefs.
+The answer is simple: Those who feel confident about themselves tend to be more creative than those who don’t.
+They are motivated by their ambition rather than their beliefs.

 Another step in getting irrational confidence is to believe that you are right, even if no one else agrees with you.
 You cannot be right if no one agrees with you.
 Your beliefs must be based on facts and evidence, not on the opinions of others.
 If they are not, then they will eventually be shown to be wrong.

 3. Be persistent in the face of failure.